-Books 1 through 6 in the Applications of Grammar series are designated for grades 7 through 12 respectively, although you might use them at different levels since there are no grade level designations.
-These books primarily focus upon grammar (both parts of speech and usage with diagramming), especially in the first few books.
-However, increasing attention is given to composition skills as students move through the different levels.
+Books 1 through 6 in the Applications of Grammar series are designated for grades 7 through 12 respectively, although you might use them at different levels since there are no grade designations.
+The first two books primarily focus upon grammar (both parts of speech and usage with diagramming).
+However, increasing attention is given to composition skills as students move through the subsequent levels.

 Book 1, subtitled Basics for Communicating Effectively, is quite comprehensive; students with little grammatical knowledge can start here.
 Instruction begins with the basics, but it continues on through complex concepts appropriate for this level.
 Complete explanations of concepts are presented with examples so students can work independently.
 Each lesson is followed by a variety of exercises.
 Composition instruction focuses mostly upon sentence structure, with paragraph writing addressed fairly briefly in the last section.
 One 200 to 400-word paragraph is the lengthiest writing assignment in the book, so you will probably want your student to tackle additional writing projects outside of this book.
 Students will need a good, unabridged dictionary for a number of the lessons in Book 1.